-The Department of Microbiological Sciences offers graduate study leading to M.S. and Ph.D. degrees in Microbiology.
+The Department of Microbiological Sciences offers graduate study leading to Master of Science (M.S.) and Doctor of Philosophy (Ph.D.) degrees in Microbiology.
 Faculty in the department have expertise in microbiomes, microbial genomics, biotechnology, synthetic biology, molecular biology, virology, immunology, microbial physiology, and discipline-based education research.
 The M.S. in Microbiology emphasizes research methodology and laboratory techniques.
 The Ph.D. in Microbiology is an outcomes-based program focused on developing research project leaders.

 M.S. in Microbiology